-“How can we build computer systems that automatically improve with experience, and what are the fundamental laws that govern all learning processes?” – Carnegie Mellon University defines machine learning is the answer to this question.
+“How can we build computer systems that automatically improve with experience, and what are the fundamental laws that govern all learning processes?” – Carnegie Mellon University defines Machine Learning Solution is the answer to this question.

 Technically, it branches out of Artificial intelligence.
 But, it is more than meets the eye.
 It is based on the mere idea that machines can be built, which can process the data and learn on their own with no constant supervision.
 The algorithms acquire the skill and knowledge with experience, relying majorly on humongous data sets to find common patterns.

 There are various categories of machine learning tasks (classification, clustering, regression, etc.) and methods (supervised, unsupervised, reinforcement).